-- Employment.
+1. Employment.
 As of the Effective Date, the Company shall employ Executive, and Executive hereby agrees to serve the Company, on the terms and conditions set forth herein.
-The term of this Agreement shall commence on the Effective Date and shall expire on the date that is three (3) years following the Effective Date (the "Employment Period"); provided, however, that commencing on the third (3rd) anniversary of the Effective Date and on each anniversary thereafter (each, an "Extension Date"), the Employment Period shall be automatically extended for an additional one (1)-year period, unless the Company or Executive provides the other party at least ninety (90) days' prior written notice before any Extension Date that the Employment Period shall not be so extended (such non-extension, a "Non-Renewal"), in which case Executive's employment shall terminate upon the expiration of the Employment Period. - 2.
-Position and Duties.
-During the Employment Period, Executive shall serve as Executive Vice President, Corporate Development and Strategy, and shall have such duties and responsibilities as are customarily assigned to such position and such other responsibilities, duties, powers, authority and obligations delegated to Executive directly by the Chief Executive Officer or the Parent's board of directors (or its designated committee, the "Governing Authority") that are consistent with Executive's position.
+The term of this Agreement shall commence on the Effective Date and shall continue until Executive's employment relationship is terminated under Section 4(a) hereof or as otherwise agreed by the parties hereto (the "Employment Period").

+2. Position and Duties.
+During the Employment Period, Executive shall serve as Chief Technology Officer, and shall have such duties and responsibilities as are customarily assigned to such position and such other responsibilities, duties, powers, authority and obligations delegated to Executive directly by the Chief Executive Officer or the Parent's board of directors (or its designated committee, the "Governing Authority") that are consistent with Executive's position.
 Executive shall use Executive's best efforts to promote and develop the business of the Company; shall devote substantially all of Executive's working time and effort exclusively to the business and affairs of the Company; shall act in good faith in performing all duties required to be rendered under this Agreement; and shall conduct himself in a manner consistent with the best interests of the Company and in accordance with the Company's written policies as are in effect from time to time.
-If requested by the Governing Authority, Executive will also provide services to the affiliates and subsidiaries of the Company, in the same capacity as described above.
-Executive will follow and comply with, and hereby agrees to be bound by, applicable legal policies and procedures adopted in writing by the Governing Authority from time to time and presented to Executive, including without limitation, policies relating to business ethics and conflict of interest, securities trading, prohibiting discrimination, prohibiting harassment, confidentiality and trade secrets.
+If requested by the Company, Executive will also provide services to the affiliates and subsidiaries of the Company, in the same capacity as described above.
+Executive will follow and comply with, and hereby agrees to be bound by, applicable legal policies and procedures adopted in writing by the Company or the Governing Authority from time to time and presented to Executive, including without limitation, policies relating to business ethics and conflict of interest, securities trading, prohibiting discrimination, prohibiting harassment, confidentiality and trade secrets.
 Notwithstanding the foregoing, Executive will be permitted to act or serve as a director, trustee, committee member or principal of any type of business, civic organization or charitable organization as long as such activities do not conflict with or interfere in any material respect with the performance of Executive's services to the Company.
-The principal place of employment of Executive shall be the Company's executive offices in Atlanta, Georgia, subject to travel required for the business of the Company or the Company's affiliates or subsidiaries.
+The principal place of employment of

+Executive shall be the Company's executive offices in Atlanta, Georgia, subject to travel required for the business of the Company or the Company's affiliates or subsidiaries.